Mount Murphy: Mapping and name

-Delineated from aerial photographs taken by US Navy Operation Highjump in January 1947.
-Named by US-ACAN for Robert Cushman Murphy of the American Museum of Natural History, noted authority on Antarctic and sub-Antarctic bird life.
+Mount Murphy was delineated from aerial photographs taken by United States Navy Operation Highjump in January 1947.

+It was named by the United States Advisory Committee on Antarctic Names (US-ACAN) for Robert Cushman Murphy of the American Museum of Natural History, noted authority on Antarctic and sub-Antarctic bird life.

 While serving on the whaler, he charted the Bay of Isles region of South Georgia.